 Whiteline Television has teamed up with road safety advocate Rod Hannifey, who has been promoting the Truckies Top Ten Tips (for sharing the road with trucks) for well over 15 years.
 These tips came from surveys amongst truck drivers and have always been well received and used by many websites and groups, including the Australian Trucking Association, who used them for the basis of the games and education in the current Mobile Education Centre.
 Bringing on board radio personality Nicole Rutledge formally from Truck Radio and currently working at MIX-FM on the Sunshine Coast, who herself comes from an active transport family, presents us with an excellent opportunity to get the message out to people.

 Currently, there is no formal requirement for teaching new drivers about sharing the road with trucks and no school program that does so either.
-When a young driver makes a mistake in their car and pulls out in front of a heavy vehicle expecting it to stop, and they are killed, it is too late to teach them otherwise.
+When a young driver makes a mistake in their car and pulls out in front of a heavy vehicle expecting it to stop, and they are seriously injured or killed, it is too late to teach them otherwise.

 In the modern age of the internet and cellular phones, video content accounts for over 70% of online traffic.
 28% of smartphone users watch at least one video presentation on their smartphone every day, and more video content is viewed online in one month than on TV in the last three decades.

-If we, want to communicate our message to the Public if we’re going to break through in this new world of digital technology we need to adapt to a whole new way of communicating.
-Social media is flourishing, and we as an industry need to harness this medium.
+If we want to communicate our message to the Public if we’re going to break through in this new world of digital technology, we need to adapt to a whole new way of communicating.
+Social media is flourishing, and we, as an industry, need to harness this medium.
 Who is educating the next generation?
 Who is presenting our messages to this modern world?

 Whiteline Television released the videos on time and budget in the week leading up to the Easter holiday season of 2019.